 Provide analytical support to collections management staff and other Library staff to help analyze trends in Interlibrary Loan and related services.

-Provide scans of articles, book chapters and other materials from the Main Library or Library Storage when Brandeis Library has the item in print or electronic form to our library patrons.
+Provide scans of articles, book chapters and other materials from the Main Library or Library Storage when Brandeis Library has the item in print form to our library patrons.
 This is done via the Interlibrary Loan system.

 Acquire, preserve, house, and make available rare and unique primary-source materials on numerous topics, including books, manuscripts, visual materials, and digital collections in support of the Library’s mission to serve the teaching and research interests at Brandeis and beyond.